 To access the Export Core Sleeve Data window, click on Export under File to activate the pop-out menu and then select Export Core Sleeve data.
-You can also select the loon on the Export toolbar.
+You can also select the lcon on the Export toolbar.
 This will activate the Export Core Sleeve Data Intervals window.

-- 1. Click on the radio button next to the type of the file that you would like to create. - 2.
+- 1. Click on the Core Group drop box and select the appropriate group from the list. - 2.
 Click on the button.
-This will activate a Specify Core Sleeve Data Export File Name window.
+This will activate a Specify File Name window.

-3. Type in a file name and select the drive and directory you wish the survey to be exported to.
-Then, click on the button.
-This will activate the System Information window asking you if you wish to proceed.
+3. Type in a file name and select the drive and directory you wish the Core sleeve data to be exported to.
+Then, click on the save button.
+This will create a file as a CSV in the designated folder with your designated name.